 Like all boats, bass boats can handle water that splashes in from the sides, the water that comes on board when you reel in a fish or climb in your boat with wet boots.

 All this makes the carpet a little wet, which can easily air dry within a short period of time.
 The real trouble sets in during a heavy pour or even a few minutes of constant rain.
 But you can always leave the boat to dry off in the wind or out in the sun, right?
-Nope.

-Why Is Rain Harmful?
+Why is Rain Harmful?

 Everything wears out over time.
 So does a boat.
 Since bass boats are made of fiberglass or aluminum, they are prone to damage from water.
 Fiberglass goes through water ingress, osmosis, and delamination on repeated water exposure.